squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 ```

 The page will now render with those tags below the main headline and within the
-search preview, which now allows to __search for tags__, as shown in the
+search preview, which now allows to __find pages by tags__, as shown in the
 following screenshots:

 === "Tags"